ucdavis-bioinformatics-training/2021-ASM-genome-assembly/Bacterial-taxonomy.md

 >
 >It takes FASTA DNA sequence as input, and write GFF3 as output.
 It uses the new ‘nhmmer’ tool that comes with HMMER 3.1 for HMM searching in RNA:DNA style.

 To use Barrnap, you can install it via Conda or Homebrew/Linuxbrew, depending on your operational system.
-If you are working in a cluster, you can look for ‘prokka’ software that also runs barrnap.
+If you are working in a cluster, you can look for ‘prokka’ software that also runs Barrnap.
 For more information about prokka, a cool software that performs whole genome annotation, [see here]( https://github.com/tseemann/prokka).

 Once you have Barrnap ready to run, you will only need your genome in .fasta file.
 In this example, I am using Barrnap v.
 0.9:

-`barrnap --help`
+`barrnap -help`

 ![barrnap_Help](fig_bact_tax/Figures_barrnap1.png)